Skip to content

 I · Metaphysical Foundations

-The preface stated what The Tao of Lucidity seeks to respond to.
-But a genuine philosophy cannot run on attitude alone , it needs a foundation.
-Why start with metaphysics?
-Because your answer to “what justifies my existence” ultimately depends on your understanding of “what existence itself is.”
-If you believe existence is nothing but the arrangement of matter, then your self-worth can only rest on function.
-If existence has other dimensions , irreducible experience, inexhaustible depth , then human value has a footing beyond utility.
+The preface named what The Tao of Lucidity seeks to answer.
+But attitude is not yet philosophy.
+A genuine philosophy must first give an account of its ground.
+Why begin with metaphysics?
+Because the question “what justifies my existence” ultimately depends on a deeper question: what is existence itself?
+If existence is only an arrangement of matter, then human value can rest only on function.
+If existence also contains irreducible experience and inexhaustible depth, then human value has a footing beyond utility.
 The six postulates below are that footing.
-They cannot be proven , just as geometry’s axioms cannot be proven , but they can be tested: do the conclusions that follow from accepting them resonate with your deepest experience?
+They cannot be proven the way a theorem is proven, just as geometry’s axioms cannot be proven; but they can be tested: do the consequences that follow from accepting them illuminate your deepest experience?

 This chapter and the two that follow (§II · Pattern, §III · Mystery) together constitute the ontology of The Tao of Lucidity.
-This chapter lays the foundation: definitions, postulates, theorems; the next two chapters unfold the two mutually irreducible faces of the Tao.
-The three chapters form an indivisible whole.
+This chapter lays the foundation: definitions, postulates, and theorems.
+The next two chapters unfold the two mutually irreducible faces of Tao.
+Only together do the three chapters form the full starting point.

 A Note on Proofs